 If you come across something in the gym or field that is in need of repair, contact the athletic office so the appropriate work request is written.
-This includes all light bulbs burned out, doors broken, holes in field, etc. Remember, it is your responsibility to insure your team is participating in a safe environment free of hazards.
+It is your responsibility to insure your team is participating in a safe environment free of hazards.
 Do not assume someone else will get it repaired, especially if it relates to safety.
-Experience dictates that repairs will not occur if a work request is not written and followed up on.
+Experience dictates that repairs will not occur if a work request is not written and submitted and tracked.
 Call the athletic office and describe the repair necessary and whether it is an emergency.
-The work request will be written immediately and sent to the appropriate person.